evirevialle/Reporting_Adressbuch/README.md

 # Adressbuch1854

-### This repository describes differents task to create project Adressbuch of DHI Paris
+### This repository describes differents tasks to create project Adressbuch of DHI Paris

 Relaunch of http://adressbuch1854.dhi-paris.fr